77SevenC/Recommendation-System/README.md

 This optimized the recommendation algorithm helped to boost users’ search rate by 15% at the end of the quarter.

-Backend:

-Server: Tomcat
-Data Source: Machine API
-Java Servlet(rpc):
-servlet for login (/login)
-servlet for logout (/logout)
-servlet for register (/register) servlet for recommend items(/recommendation) servlet for browse similar items(/search) servlet for check favorites (/history)

-Database: MySQL(JDBC)

-"machines" table
-"users" table
-"history" table
-"categories" table
+Database: MySQL(JDBC), "machines" table, "users" table, "history" table, "categories" table

-Frontend:

-HTML
-CSS
-JavaScript
-AJAX